jundalisay/sp/content/en/research/rand/intellectual/part-04.md

 switching, flickering souls of the others.

 A man’s method of using his consciousness determines his method of survival.

+The 3 contestants are:

+1. Attila
+2. The Witch Doctor
+3. The Producer

-The three contestants are Attila, the Witch Doctor and the Producer—or the man of force, the man of feelings, the man of reason—or the brute, the mystic, the thinker.
+The man of force, the man of feelings, the man of reason

+The brute, the mystic, the thinker.*

+{{< n n="This would coincide with the tyrant, democrats, oligarchs.
+Rand has no spirituality and therefore no aristocrat class" >}}

 The rest of mankind calls it expedient to be tossed by the current of events from one of those roles to another, not choosing to identify the fact that those three are the source which determines the current’s direction.

 The producers, so far, have been the forgotten men of history.

+With the
-With the exception of a few brief periods, the producers have not been the leaders or the term-setters of men’s societies, although the degree of their influence and freedom was the degree of a society’s welfare and progress.
+exception of a few brief periods, the producers have not been the leaders or the term-setters of men’s societies, although the degree of their influence and freedom was the degree of a society’s welfare and progress.
 Most societies have